-- Creates a clear plan for who gets what: If you pass away and there is no estate plan in place, there could be a great deal of confusion and conflict regarding the allocation of assets and property.
-With an estate plan, you'll ensure each family member is taken care of in the ways you'd prefer.
+- Creates a clear plan for who gets what.
+If you pass away with no estate plan in place, there could be a great deal of confusion and conflict when it comes to the allocation of assets and property.
+With an estate plan, you'll ensure each family member is cared for according to your preferences.

-- Makes things easier for everyone if and when you're incapacitated: If you're no longer able to make financial and medical decisions, the powers of attorney you designate with an estate plan will eliminate uncertainty.
-Your family can rest assured that your best wishes are carried out and money matters are covered, leaving them financially secure and free from added stress.
+- Makes things easier for everyone if you become ill or incapacitated.
+If you can no longer make financial and medical decisions, the power of attorney you designate with an estate plan will eliminate the uncertainty.
+Your family can rest assured that money matters are covered, leaving them financially secure and minimizing additional stress.

-- Enables you to minimize or avoid federal estate taxes: If your estate is worth more than the cutoff amount for estate taxes, your estate will be taxed.
-To avoid or lessen tax liability, you can use an estate plan to set up trusts and give tax-free gifts so that your family will benefit from the full value of your estate.
+- Enables you to minimize or avoid federal estate taxes.
+If your estate is worth more than the cutoff amount for estate taxes, it may incur a tax on transfers.
+You can use an estate plan to set up trusts and give tax-free gifts to avoid or lessen tax liability.
+This provides for asset protection so that your family will benefit from the total value of your estate.

 Personal Retirement Accounts

 Consistently contributing to a personal retirement account is a great way to build a solid financial future.
-The cost of living is constantly increasing, making it important to set aside money for your retirement.
-That way, you can afford a comfortable life during your golden years and pay for the care you need as you age.
+The cost of living is constantly increasing, making it important to set aside money for the future.
+That way, you can afford a comfortable life during your golden years.
+You don't want inflation to chip away at your assets.

-There are different types of retirement accounts that you can choose from.
+There are different types of retirement accounts.
 Many people take advantage of 401(k) accounts through their employers.
 Speak to your place of employment about whether they offer 401(k) contribution matching.
-There are also pension plans that are offered by specific employers.
+Some employers may also provide pension plans.

-If you can't or don't want to fund retirement through your employer, you can set up a Roth individual retirement account (IRA) or traditional IRA and contribute to it each year.
+If you cannot fund retirement through your employer, you can set up a Roth individual retirement account (IRA) or traditional IRA.
+These types of retirement accounts allow yearly contributions up to a limit.
+They come with income limitations.
 Like a 401(k), the funds will become available when you reach retirement age.

-By contributing to one or more of these retirement accounts from a young age, your money can grow throughout your adult life and provide a fund for living expenses after you stop working.
+If you contribute to one or more of these retirement accounts from a young age, your money can grow throughout your adult life.
+Retirement funds can pay for your living expenses after you stop working.

 Removing Debt and Managing Credit

-The final part of creating a strong financial future for your family is learning to eliminate debt and manage your credit.
-No matter how much you plan, you can't stop bad things from happening or predict the future.
-However, you can ensure your family does not suffer from outstanding debts.
-With that, you can build your credit, which improves your family's financial mobility and ability to afford the essentials.
+The final part of creating a solid financial future for your family is learning to eliminate debt and manage credit.
+With some things out of your control, you can make financial decisions to ensure your family does not suffer from outstanding debts.
+You can build your credit, allowing you to borrow at lower interest rates.

-Getting out of debt is about more than putting your finances in order — it's about setting your family up for success.
-Consider the following steps towards a debt-free life:
+Getting out of debt is about more than putting your finances in order.
+Eliminating debt sets your family up for success.
+Consider the following steps toward a debt-free life:

-- List and assess your debts: Create a document listing how much you owe and to whom, minimum payment amounts, payment due dates, and the interest rates for each debt.
-Your assessment should take into account which debts are the most serious, such as ones with past-due payments or debts that have gone to collections.
+- List and assess your debts.
+Create a document listing how much you owe and to whom, minimum payment amounts, payment due dates, and the interest rates for each debt.
+Your assessment should consider which debts are the most serious, such as ones with past-due payments or obligations that have gone to collections.

-- Figure out how much you can afford to put towards debt: Look at your typical grocery expenditures and how much you need for other necessities, such as utilities and housing.
-Then, subtract those costs from your monthly earnings.
-The amount left over should give you a ballpark figure of how much you can put towards debt payments that go beyond the minimum.
+- Figure out how much you can afford to put toward debt.
+Look at your budget.
+How much do you need for necessities, such as utilities and housing?
+Subtract those costs from your monthly earnings.
+The amount left over should indicate how much you can put toward debt payments beyond the minimum.

-- Understand your options for debt relief: If you have any debts in collections, you can offer to settle for less than you originally owed.
-Work with debt collectors and set up payment plans.
-If you ignore collectors, they could file a lawsuit against you, which may allow them to garnish your wages or subtract funds from your bank account.
+- Understand your options for debt relief.
+If you have any debts in collections, you can offer to settle for less than you originally owed.
+Work with debt collectors, and set up payment plans.
+If you ignore collectors, they could file a lawsuit against you.
+Avoid this at all costs.
+If accounts reach collections, a judgment allows creditors to garnish your wages or subtract funds from your bank account.

-- Strategize debt payments: You need a roof over your head, transportation, and basic living necessities.
+- Strategize debt payments.
+You need a roof over your head, transportation, and basic living necessities.
 Make minimum payments on house, car, and utility debts as part of the snowball method.
-With this strategy, you'll choose one smaller debt to focus on, making more than the minimum payment while you maintain minimum payments on your other debts.
+With this strategy, you'll choose one smaller debt to focus on, making more than the minimum payment while maintaining minimum payments on your other debts.
 Once you've paid off one debt, move on to the next until you've worked your way up to the largest debts.

-- Consider a debt management plan: Non-profit credit counseling agencies offer these plans and help set up an agreement with your creditors.
+- Consider a debt management plan.
+Nonprofit credit counseling agencies offer these plans and help set up agreements with your creditors.
 You'll make a lump sum payment to the agency instead of multiple payments to various creditors.
-However, be certain the agency isn't a scam before you give them any information.
+However, be sure the agency isn't a scam before you give them any information.

-- Budget effectively: Cut down on expenses that aren't necessary, such as eating out, entertainment, expensive clothing, and gifts.
-Instead, shop thrift stores and make DIY gifts.
+- Budget effectively.
+Cut down on expenses that aren't necessary.
+Such costs include eating out, entertainment, expensive clothing, and gifts.
+Instead, shop thrift stores, and make DIY gifts.

 Getting out of debt can be a long and arduous process.
-If you find your debts are simply too much to manage, you may need to file bankruptcy, which is a legal way to eliminate most of your debt.
-Doing so will hurt your credit for a few years, but this may be a small price to pay in exchange for improving your family's finances long term.
+You may need to file for bankruptcy if your debts are too much to manage.
+Bankruptcy is a legal way to eliminate most of your debt.
+Doing so will hurt your credit for a few years, but this may be a small price to pay in exchange for improving your family's finances in the long term.
 Consult with a bankruptcy attorney if you're considering this step.

-As a credit consumer who's looking out for your family's best interests, consider cards that come with minimal fees, low annual percentage rates, and cash back for purchases.
-Once you receive a card, do your best to maintain a low debt-to-income (DTI) ratio by paying off your credit debt after you make a purchase.
-This will keep credit debt from building up and will help you maintain a low DTI, which will help you qualify for loans and other credit products.
+As a credit consumer looking out for your family's best interests, consider cards with minimal fees, low annual percentage rates, and cash back for purchases.
+Once you receive a card, do your best to maintain a low debt-to-income (DTI) ratio by paying off your debt after making a purchase.
+This will keep credit debt from building up and help you maintain a low DTI, which will help you qualify for loans and other credit products.